 Major Maintenance - Received $324 in donations, plus the $75 monthly transfer from the KMH lease payment.

-Miscellaneous Pass Through - One member makes regular gifts for Puerto Rico Disaster Relief, which send to the Synod, and they then forward the money on to Churchwide.
+Miscellaneous Pass Through - One member makes regular gifts for Puerto Rico Disaster Relief, which is sent to the Synod, and they then forward the money on to Churchwide.

 Shed Fund now has a deficit of $58 after the following expenses: